PowerDNS/pdns/pdns/docs/alias.md

 ## Implementation details
 Authoritative servers can either periodically refresh the ALIAS records, or they can look them up and cache them as queries come in.

+In the PowerDNS implementation, a query with an ALIAS record inside is stored, and a query is sent to a defined resolver to gather the A and/or AAAA records.
+Normal PowerDNS operations then resume, until the resolver returns an answer, which is added to the stored packet, which is then returned to the original requestor.
+The result is also cached.

+Other implementations might employ periodic 'flattening' to achieve the same effect statically.

+## AXFR of ALIAS records
+ALIAS records are AXFRed without further processing, where it should be noted that this only makes sense if the retrieving server is also capable of doing ALIAS processing.

+## EDNS Subnet
+Authoritative servers sometimes give out different answers based on the IP address of the resolver asking.
+As a further refinement, some resolvers can pass along (part) of the actual stub-resolver asking the question, and base its answer on that 'real' address.

+For ALIAS processing, implementors are encourage to pass along or use all knowledge of the remote client IP address when retrieving A or AAAA records.

 ## Resolver processing
 Resolvers are not expected to perform processing on ALIAS records.
 In fact, except when